stevenwudi/autonomous_driving/README.md

 Tiramisu:
 - Reading the paper.
 - Implementing the model.
-- Training the model on CamVid and Cityscapes datasets.
+- Training the model on CamVid dataset.

 ## How to Execute the Code
 Go to the folder `VR-Team4/code`